fercanc/fercanc/README.md

-- 👋 Hi, I’m Fercan, this is about me:
+- 👋 Hi, I’m Fercan and this is about me:

 - 👀 Interested in data analysis and data science.